blacklightpy/vaultofknowledge/🗃️ Unorganized/General Notes/Map of Hinduism.md

 - Tattvas
 	- Antahkarana
+		- In Sankhya
-		- Mahat (includes Buddhi, Chitta)
+			- Mahat (includes Buddhi, Chithha)
+			- Ahamkaara
+			- Manas
+		- In Yoga
 			- Buddhi
+			- Ahamkaara
+			- Manas
+		- In Vedaanta
+			- Buddhi
-			- Chitta
+			- Chithha
-				- Vritti
+			- Ahamkaara
-				- Bhumi
+			- Manas
 		- Ahamkara
 		- Manas
 	- Other Stuff

+- In Yoga
+	- Chithha has Vrittis and Bhumis

-- Chitta Vritti Nirodha (Cessation of Fluctuations of the Mind)
+- Chithha Vritti Nirodha (Cessation of Fluctuations of the Mind)
 	- It is necessary for achieving Kaivalya

+- Vrittis of Chithha (Mind)

 Five Elements in Human Body